zsyzzsoft/co-mod-gan/README.md

 This repo is implemented upon and has the same dependencies as the official [StyleGAN2 repo](https://github.com/NVlabs/stylegan2).
 We also provide a [Dockerfile](https://github.com/zsyzzsoft/co-mod-gan/blob/master/Dockerfile) for Docker users.
 This repo currently supports:
 - [x] Large scale image completion experiments on FFHQ and Places2
+- [x] Image-to-image translation experiments on Edges2Shoes and Edges2Handbags
-- [ ] Image-to-image translation experiments on edges to photos and COCO-Stuff
+- [ ] Image-to-image translation experiments on COCO-Stuff
 - [x] Evaluation code of *Paired/Unpaired Inception Discriminative Score (P-IDS/U-IDS)*

 ## Datasets

 - FFHQ dataset (in TFRecords format) can be downloaded following the [StyleGAN2 repo](https://github.com/NVlabs/stylegan2).
 - Places2 dataset can be downloaded in [this website](http://places2.csail.mit.edu/download.html) (Places365-Challenge 2016 high-resolution images, [training set](http://data.csail.mit.edu/places/places365/train_large_places365challenge.tar) and [validation set](http://data.csail.mit.edu/places/places365/val_large.tar)).
 The raw images should be converted into TFRecords using `dataset_tools/create_from_images.py` with `--shuffle --compressed`.
+- Edges2Shoes and Edges2Handbags datasets can be downloaded following the [pix2pix repo](https://github.com/phillipi/pix2pix).
+The raw images should be converted into TFRecords using `dataset_tools/create_from_images.py` with `--shuffle --pix2pix`.
 - To prepare a custom dataset, please use `dataset_tools/create_from_images.py`, which will automatically center crop and resize your images to the specified resolution.
 You only need to specify `--val-image-dir` for testing purpose.

 ## Training